One of the best ways to add value to your home is by adding space.

 Ask yourself right from the start whether your plans for an extension will add value to your home if and when you come to sell it.

 Sometimes properties in a certain location have a ceiling price, so it can be worth speaking to your local estate agent to get an idea how much value major work might add to your home.

-But it does pay to know what you can and can't do under 'permitted development' before you start planning your dream extension project.
+However, it’s important to know what you can and can't do under permitted development before you start planning your dream extension project.

 Under permitted development, you can do the following without requiring planning permission:

-* Build a two-storey extension as long as it is no closer than seven metres to the rear boundary
+- Build a two-storey extension if it is no closer than seven metres to the rear boundary

 Any extension must not take up more than half of the original land around the property without planning permission and extensions should be built with similar materials to the original property.